AdguardTeam/LegalDocs/adguard.com/privacy/android.html.md

 The first time the app is launched, users are asked if they want to allow AdGuard to send technical and interaction data.
 If they do, the following information is sent:

+- App version
+- App language
+- App theme
 - App configuration (enabled features and activation status)
+- Names of the screens, dialogs, and toasts viewed inside the app
+- User clicks on app elements
+- Time since the app was first used
-- Device information (type, screen size, language, and OS version)
+- Device information (type, screen size, language, platform, and OS version)
-- Names of the screens viewed inside the app
+- User agent (device brand and model, name, version, and system architecture)
+- Unique generated identifier
+- Authorization status
+- Kill Switch status
+- License status and expiration date

 When the data is sent to AdGuard, your IP address may be temporarily collected as part of our server logs.